Which Are the Friendliest Dog Breeds for Your Family?

 Golden Retrievers are one of America’s most popular “family dogs.”
 This breed is incredibly happy, friendly, and outgoing.
 They are eager to please, get along well with children and other animals, and love a good cuddle.
 These dogs are very active, so get ready to play and exercise with them every day.
 Here’s a list of some of the top health problems of a golden retriever.

 The Goldendoodle has been skyrocketing in popularity as people learn more about this combination of their two favorite breeds – the golden retriever and the poodle.
 Goldendoodles are gentle, affectionate pets who love children and other animals.
 They can become attached to their family members, and you’ll likely notice them following you around the house.
 With proper socialization and training they are very friendly with outsiders and will warm up to them quickly.
+Know more about what's the price of a poodle today!
 You may also be interested in Schnoodle.

 Labs are some of the friendliest dogs around!
 They are cheerful pups were bred to be companions – and it shows.
 They have a sweet, happy-go-lucky nature and will want to play with you all the time.
 They have lots of energy and will need to be exercised regularly.
 If they aren’t trained properly or haven’t been getting enough exercise they often get themselves into trouble, so keep an eye on your curious pup.